railsfactory-magesh/titanium_documentation/source/en/location.md

 ## Drawing custom annotations

-Using the same method outlined above, simply replace the `pincolor` attribute with the `image` attribute in the `Ti.Map.createAnnotation` method call.
+Using the same method outlined above, simply replace the `pincolor` attribute with the `image` attribute in the `Ti.Map.createAnnotation` method call to place a custom map pin.

 <code class="javascript">
 var window = Ti.UI.createWindow();